 Do you want to cook more than one dish at a time?
 A cooking rack adds flexibility and capacity to your meal preparation.
 With a convection model, a rack can also help move air around all surfaces of the dish, evenly distributing heat and reducing the cooking time.

 OTR microwaves may come with one or more types of cooking sensors.
-There are popcorn sensors that detect the sound of popping corn, while other sensors detect humidity to determine when food is done.
+There are popcorn sensors that detect the sound of popping corn, while other sensors detect humidity to determine when food in the microwave is done.
 Other models have a temperature sensor that connects to a probe that’s inserted into food.
 The microwave then shuts off once the food reaches a predetermined temperature.

 Low-profile OTR microwaves have the same width and depth of regular models but aren’t as tall.
 These microwaves don't have extra features like preset or quick keys, but one might work well for you if you'll be using it for the basics – heating a dinner plate, defrosting meat or vegetables, and heating water.
 If you want a microwave that leaves more cupboard space but still vents and lights your stovetop, a low-profile model might be right for you.